TritonDataCenter/node-sshpk/README.md

 Parameters

-- `hashAlgorithm` -- String name of hash algorithm to use, any supported by OpenSSL are valid, usually including `sha1`, `sha256`
+- `hashAlgorithm` -- optional String name of hash algorithm to use, any supported by OpenSSL are valid, usually including `sha1`, `sha256`.

+`v.verify(signature[, format])` Parameters

+- `signature` -- either a Signature object, or a Buffer or String
+- `format` -- optional String, name of format to interpret given String with.
+              Not valid if `signature` is a Signature or Buffer.

 ### `parseFingerprint(fingerprint[, algorithms])`